55: No Such Thing As Samurai Nail Clippers

 In 1823, a guy called Charles Dean invented a helmet that had a hose attached to it.
 So you would go in and you'd have air pushed in through the hose so you could breathe.

-No one ended up using it though because it was made of metal.
-And while people were inside, they were suddenly going,
+No one ended up using it though because it was made of metal and while people were inside they were suddenly going

 and dashing back out

-in this kettle of mass.
+in this kettle with a mask.
 Yeah.

 Yeah, that's good.

-they were called fox balls weren't they
+they were called Fuchs balls weren't they?

-sorry yeah they were invented by a german guy called fuchs yeah and they were little glass balls with water or a liquid inside, and you would throw them at the fire and it would put them out.
+And they were little glass balls with water or a liquid inside, and you would throw them at the fire and it would put them out.
 Really?

 It's terrifying.
 Oh, thank God the fire department here.